-Shoreditch of course is uber hip and anyone serious about finding art need go no further from this funky part of East London, just on the outskirts of the city.
-This is the epicentre of the street art scene in the city.
+Shoreditch of course is one of the best places to see it and anyone serious about finding art need go no further from this funky part of East London, just on the outskirts of the city.
+This is the epicentre of the street art scene in the city and it just so happens we’ve written a handy little tour to help you find some of the best places.

 Tour Start – Shoreditch High Street Station (London Overground)